tlorans/ClimateRisks/docs/source/climate_data/pac.md

-## Participation, Ambition and Credibility
+## Participation, Ambition and Credibility: the Three Dimensions of an Effective Portfolio Alignment Strategy

 In this part, we discuss the participation, ambition and credibility (PAC) framework proposed by Le Guenedal et al. (2022) to assess a company's NZE alignment strategy, based on the quantitative metrics discussed previously.
 It can forms the basis for a sound stocks selection for net zero investing in part 3.